 |Chia seeds||4.1 grams fiber/ 1 Tbsp|

-One reason overweight and obesity is a problem is the push to remove fat from our diets.
+One reason overweight and obesity are problems is the push to remove fat from our diets.
 Fat has a bad reputation.
 Sometimes, it is justified.
-Trans-fats are harmful to your health and should always be avoided.
+Trans fats are harmful to your health and should always be avoided.
 Another dietary fat problem is excess saturated fats found in animal products.

 When manufacturers responded to consumer and government demand for lower fats in our foods, they replaced them with sugars.
 Unlike fats, which keep you satiated for longer periods, sugars cause your blood sugar to spike and then crash—leaving you even hungrier an hour or two later.